 I’ve added in new links and made changes to the original post to provide new insights and tips that support the growing need to tackle this topic.
 And I want to use this post again as a call to action to the owners of best practices – particularly in this instance ISACA, the owners of COBIT – to produce more “how to” guidance and to shift the focus of COBIT from an “audit” instrument to that of an “enablement” instrument.

-While I’m delighted that there’s a lot more attention around this people-related topic, there’s still – at least in my opinion – too little effort made in solving the issues.
+While I’m delighted that there’s a lot more attention around this people-related topic, especially ethics, there’s still – at least in my opinion – too little effort made in solving the issues.
 Partly this comes down to fear and not having the right leadership skills to tackle it, partly it’s down to lack of appropriate guidance, and partly it’s because of a lack of effective IT governance.

-Why it’s important to address this now
+Why it’s important to address this culture, ethics, and behavior need now

 Digital transformation seems to be one of the top trends at the moment – even more so since my first posting.
 Nobody seems to know what digital transformation is, yet everybody wants it, everybody thinks they are doing it, and many existing supplier products and service seem to be rebranded as “supporting and enabling digital transformation.”
 So that’s it solved then?